puppetlabs/puppetlabs-node_encrypt/README.md

     * If you've customized your HOCON-based `auth.conf`, set the appropriate sort order here.
 The default rule's weight is 500, so this parameter defaults to `300` to ensure that it overrides the default.

-* [*whitelist*]
-    * This is deprecated and has no effect.
-It will be removed in the next major release.

 #### Deprecated Parameters